ghc-proposals/ghc-proposals/proposals/0725-qualified-numerics.rst

 No breakage, as the new syntax is only enabled with the extension.

-Furthermore, turning on the extension will generally not break existing code, as the expression would be parsed as function composition between a data constructor and a literal, which would only typecheck if someone adds an ``Num`` instance for a function type.
+Furthermore, turning on the extension will generally not break existing code.
+Any existing code written as ``M.123`` would be parsed as function composition between a data constructor and a literal, which would only typecheck if someone adds an ``Num`` instance for a function type.

 Alternatives
 ------------